eleala/politicized_scientists_credibility/README.md

 The supplementary appendix.
 This contains additional tables, figures, robustness checks, and expanded methodological details.

+_Polarized_Scientists_all_date.pdf_

+Combines the main paper and the appendix into a unique file.

 _Polarized_Scientists_instructions.pdf_

 A detailed description of survey and experimental instructions used across general population, journalist, and scientist samples.